 On Thursday 24th February 2022, Virgin Atlantic took the decision to avoid Russian airspace for our India routes which typically overfly Russia.
 On Friday 25th February, the Russian authorities announced a restriction on all UK carriers.
 Virgin Atlantic has not overflown Ukraine since 2014, and until further notice, will not operate any flights in Russian airspace either.

-We have adjusted the flight paths of our passenger service London Heathrow - Delhi - London Heathrow when operating in either direction.
+We have adjusted the flight paths of our passenger services to and from India when operating in either direction.

 The adjusted flight routing means that our flight times will be slightly longer than scheduled and the final journey time to your destination can vary between 30 – 75 minutes.
 We apologise for any inconvenience caused.